Account Security

 From the Security screen, click the Default SAM User Permission Configuration tab.

-- Enter the Permissions using the Permission Statement format, then click the Save button.
+- Enter the Permissions to apply to all users using the Permission Statement format, then click the Save button.

-Once the default permissions have been modified, they will apply to all SAM Users in your account.
-No further configuration is required.
+Once the default permissions have been modified, they will apply to all SAM users in your account with no further configuration required.
+However, any signed-in SAM users will need to sign out and sign in again in order for the new default permissions to take effect.

 -

 From the Security screen, click the Roles tab.
-Then click the Create a role button.
+Then click the Role name of the role you want to manage.

 -